 - very simple and personal sign-up process

 - no templates – just a straightforward text editor

 Are just looking for a simple way to stay in touch with fans.
 For example, TinyLetter is popular with artists and writers.
 It’s not a good option for businesses, though.

-Which is for you?
+Which Mailchimp alternative is right for you?

 Don’t forget to join our crash course on speeding up your WordPress site.
-With some simple fixes, you can reduce your loading time by even 50-80%:
+Learn more below: